sshwei/6fish/README.md

 You can set the standard value of the high density area, the detection budget, and so on.

 For example, the total_budget distribution budget can be set to 1M.
-Granularity is the granularity of prefix expansion, which can be set to 1 or larger. bigbuket and buketvol default to 0. cor is the coarse granularity of prefix expansion, the default setting is [32,64], and it will be adjusted automatically after that. standard_value is the yield of each type of prefix discovery address.
+Granularity is the bit of prefix expansion, which can be set to 1 or larger. bigbuket and buketvol default to 0. cor is the expansion bounds of prefix expansion, the default setting is [32,64], and it will be adjusted automatically after that. thresholds is the yield of each type of prefix discovery address.
 It can be set according to the actual situation, but not too large.
 It is between 0-1.
 The default is 2%.

 Once the above is set up, you just need to run main.py.